KaviruN/KaviruN/README.md

 - Contribute to open-source projects

 ## About Me
-- In to Anime - Nuruto is the favorite
+- In to Anime - Naruto is the favorite
 - I love listing to Music
 - Love to use my Brain Fully until it hurt - coding problomes, CTF